Jennifer Landon

-Jennifer Landon (born August 29, 1983) is an American actress known for her role as Teeter on the Paramount Network series Yellowstone (2020–2024).
+Jennifer Landon (born August 29, 1983) is an American actress known for her role as Teeter on the Paramount Network series Yellowstone (2020–2024) and Dr. Toni Wright on Grey's Anatomy.
 She is also known for her role as Gwen Norbeck Munson in the CBS soap opera As the World Turns (2005–2008, 2010).
-For her part on the show, Landon won three consecutive Daytime Emmy Award for Outstanding Younger Actress in a Drama Series.
+For her part on the show, Landon won three consecutive Daytime Emmy Awards for Outstanding Younger Actress in a Drama Series.

 Early life

 Landon's paternal grandfather was Jewish, whereas her paternal grandmother was Catholic, although her father was raised Jewish.
 She is the daughter of actor Michael Landon and his third wife Cindy Clerico.
-Her brothers Mark Landon and Michael Landon Jr and her sister Leslie Landon are all actors.
+Her late brother Mark Landon was and her brother Michael Landon, Jr., and her sister Leslie Landon are all actors.
 Her brother Christopher B. Landon is a filmmaker.